MiscLG/gutter_planner/README.md

 A web application for optimizing a rain gutter businesss written in Python and JSX.

 ## Incomplete: In Progress
+Most of the app's frontend is in-progress.
+The react-native frontend for an app is unimplemented.

 ## gutter_planner file structure